jaepass/commercejs-vuejs-cart/README.md

 ## Some things to note:

-- The purpose of this guide is to focus on the Commerce.js layer and using Vue.js to build out the application.
-Therefore, we will not be going over any styling details.
+- The purpose of this guide is to focus on the Commerce.js layer and using Vue.js to build out the application therefore, we will not be going over any styling details.
 - The cart application code is available in the GitHub repo along with all styling details.

 ## Add cart functionality